raineroviir/react-redux-socketio-chat/README.md

 You can create channels with the + sign on the nav bar on the left.
-If you click on a user's name it will create a private channel with you and that user, allowing you to send private messages.
+If you click on a user's name to send him a private message (opens a private channel)

 ### Development